Just Berry Plants

 Scroll down for planting information:

-Soil Type – Guava trees are not fussy about the soil conditions but prefer slightly acidic soil with a pH of between 5 and 7.
+Guava trees are not fussy about the soil conditions but prefer slightly acidic soil with a pH of between 5 and 7.
+Add onebag of acid compost to yor soil.

 Use our volcanic rock dust to give your guava tree the required magnesium.
 Otherwise, get magnesium as well for maximum fruit production.